 I would say that 45 min is the absolute minimum to book for a first treatment due to assessment and intake that is required before treatment on the table can start.

-If this is your first massage with me then I recommend not booking a 30 minutes as it is not enough time for initial intake, COVID-19 screening, Consent for treatment, hands on treatment and homecare.
-Althought 30 minutes is bookable with me through the clinic website, I suggest it only as a follow up for a specific area to be addressed from a previous treatment where I have a history of working with you.
+If this is your first massage with me then I recommend booking a 45 minute treatment.
+With 30 mintues, there might not be enough time for initial intake, COVID-19 screening, Consent for treatment, hands on treatment and homecare.

-If you simply forget you have an appointment, you will be charged out of pocket and not billed to your extended health (if you usually pay this way).
+If you simply forget you have an appointment, forgot or "something came up", you will be charged out of pocket.
+I do not bill to extended health plans for missed appointments.

 Check out my Direct Billing page for the list of insurance providers I can bill to as well as the policies and procedures for direct billing.
 It is best to set up your billing in advance of your appointment.